aphyr/partitions-post/README.markdown

 - 3 router failures (have to immediately pull traffic for an hour)

-While Google doesn't tell us much about the application-level consequences of their network partitions, "Lessons From Distributed Systems" suggests it they are a significant concern, citing the challenge of "[e]asy-to-use abstractions for resolving conflicting updates to multiple versions of a piece of state" as being useful for "reconciling replicated state in different data centers after
+While Google doesn't tell us much about the application-level consequences of their network partitions, "Lessons From Distributed Systems" suggests they are a significant concern, citing the challenge of "[e]asy-to-use abstractions for resolving conflicting updates to multiple versions of a piece of state" as being useful for "reconciling replicated state in different data centers after